18 - 20 SEPTEMBER 2026

 Education and the Clinical Workforce

-This is your opportunity to showcase new findings, highlight innovation in practice, and engage with peers who are shaping the future of psychological care in Australia.
+Presenting at the conference is an opportunity to showcase new findings, highlight innovation in practice, and engage with peers who are shaping the future of psychological care in Australia.
 Accepted presentations will feature within a vibrant program of scientific and practical sessions that celebrate the evolving role of psychology.

 Join us in Hobart to share ideas, build collaborations and help lead our profession through change and into opportunity.